A Strategy for Battling Your Grocery Budget

 When at the store:

-woman reading grocery labelsDon’t buy items from any special in-store displays.
+Strategy for battling your grocery budgetDo not buy items from any special in-store displays.
 That mound of cookie boxes that looks like a good deal may not be a good deal.
-When it is displayed off of the cookie aisle, you can’t compare the name brand to the store brand.
-You can’t see if the bigger or smaller package is a better buy.
+When it is displayed off of the cookie aisle, you cannot compare the name brand to the store brand.
+You cannot see if the bigger or smaller package is a better buy.
 Stick to shopping from the main aisles and not the displays.

 Try to purchase extra of anything you think is a really good deal, for example the kids’ favorite cereal on a buy one-get one free special.
-I’ll admit that is sometimes hard to buy extras on a budget.
+I will admit that is sometimes hard to buy extras on a budget.
 If you just purchase extras of one or two sale items, it will help in the long run.
-You will eventually have a well-stocked pantry purchased at sale prices.
+Y ou will eventually have a well-stocked pantry purchased at sale prices.

-woman cutting out couponsTry the store brands.
+Strategy for battling your grocery budgetTry the store brands.
 They are often as good as or better than more expensive national brands.
-I’ve very few products, for example laundry soap and dishwasher soap, where I feel the name brand is much better.
+I have very few products, for example laundry soap and dishwasher soap, where I feel the name brand is much better.
 Otherwise, I buy store brands and pocket the savings.

 Carry a calculator.
 Watch the price per ounce.
-Larger isn’t always cheaper.
+Larger is not always cheaper.

 Use coupons BUT only when that item is already on your shopping list.
 Do not shop based on coupons at hand.
 Instead, make your grocery list and then see if you have coupons.
-Buying something you don’t need just to use a 55 cent coupon isn’t saving money.
+Buying something you do not need just to use a 55 cent coupon is not saving money.
 Read Clues for the coupon clipper.

 Watch the register when checking out to make sure you are getting charged the correct price.